 You also take part in a series of group projects to develop your skills in soldering, wiring, circuit board construction and project planning such as a simple digital voltmeter, a power amplifier, a radio transmitter and receiver, and a mini-racing car that can find its own way round a track.

 A major element of Stage 4 for MEng students is an industrial project.

 This gives you valuable experience of working on a real engineering project set by your host business, boosting your CV and giving you the chance to develop valuable industry contacts.

 Many students choose to do this at a local company, but you may undertake the project anywhere in the UK or abroad.

 Recent projects have included:

 The School of Electrical and Electronic Engineering is located in Merz Court in the heart of our city-centre campus.
-One of our key strengths is our reputation in the industry and the opportunities that this creates for students who study with us.

 This degree is approved by the Defence Technical Undergraduate Scheme (DTUS) for entry to all technical corps.